Samboan: History

 Samboan is popularly known as an abbreviation of the word sinamboang as a form of fishing during the Spanish time.

 However, Samboan in our historical papers is probably known to be Canamucan which is a territory under the Spanish encomienda system of the Spanish administration during their tenure and conquest.
 As time goes by, Canamucan becomes Samboan in the current usage.

 Samboan is a small town on a hill.
 But it used to be a much bigger town, with Alegria under its territorial jurisdiction.
-In fact, people of Alegria were made to render forced labor for the construction of the Samboan church.
-It was only some time during the middle of the 1880s that those two towns were separated from Samboan (the towns of Ginatilan and Malabuyoc, which now lie in between, were created after the separation).
+In fact, the people of Alegria were made to render forced labor for the construction of the Samboan church.
+It was only sometime during the middle of the 1880s that those two towns were separated from Samboan (the towns of Ginatilan and Malabuyoc, which now lie in between, were created after the separation).

-The municipality of Samboan is one of the emerging town in the island of Cebu.
-It is one of the resilient towns of the whole Philippines ranking 6th in the whole country per ranking under the competitive index of LGUs as of year 2017.
+The municipality of Samboan is one of the emerging towns in the island of Cebu.
+It is one of the most resilient towns of the whole Philippines ranking 6th in the whole country per ranking under the competitive index of LGUs as of the year 2017.
 It is also a two-time awardee for the National Seal of Good Local Governance from year 2016 and 2017.
-It is also a known awardee for the Child-Friendly municipality in 2016 and continuous to be so at present.
+It is also a known awardee for the Child-Friendly municipality in 2016 and continues to be so at present.